-The Farm Vineyards, Russian River Valley, Pinot Noir
+Farm Vineyards Russian River Valley Pinot Noir – Wine Story

-The Farm Vineyards was the first vineyard in our neighborhood from which we purchased fruit.
+The Farm Vineyards was the first vineyard in our neighborhood from which we purchased fruit to make Pinot Noir.

 Ben and George were successful, retired San Francisco business attorneys who planted a two-acre backyard vineyard with modest aspirations for its future.
 They simply hoped to sell the fruit to support the agriculture.
 They dreamed of living on a vineyard, moving from the hustle bustle of city life.
 The Farm was their weekend getaway.
 They hoped to enjoy the Farm before having “bought the Farm.”

-We purchased their very first crop in 2003 and blended it with a bit of our Estate Grown to make our first Three Sons Cuvee.
+We purchased their very first crop in 2003 and blended it with a bit of our Estate Grown to make our first Three Sons Cuvee Pinot Noir.

 It wasn’t until 2005, after contracting more and more vineyards, that we realized the Farm Vineyard was quite special.
 The winery was enjoying exponential growth as our wines were distributed across the country, so we kept adding vineyards.
 The Farm stood out.